datacarpentry/organization-geospatial/_posts/R/dc-spatio-temporal-intro/2016-01-12-SI02-spatial-data-formats.md

 * ArcGIS grid

 ##Raster and Vector Data Together
-If you're interested in a particular area, you can combine information or layer data from both of these types.
+If we are interested in a particular area, we can combine information or layer data from both of these types.
 For instance we can combine the Harvard Forest land cover map (raster) and the boundary of the study site (a vector polygon) and the tower location (a vector point).